Archx0Mas/Archx0Mas.github.io/_posts/2025-07-15-investing.md

 This was a better option than keeping the money in saving account with minimal interest.
 My chosen fund was low-risk and stable, investing mainly in government bonds.
 Eventually, I planned to withdraw the money to help purchase my first home.

 Eliminating rent was a big milestone.
-Owning property — especially in the capital city — is a long-term investment.
-While I gave up the daily passive income from the fund, I saved more by no longer paying rent.I consider this one of the smartest financial moves I’ve made until now.
+Owning property, especially in the capital city, is a long-term investment.
+While I gave up the daily passive income from the fund, I saved more by no longer paying rent.
+I consider this one of the smartest financial moves I’ve made until now.

-I’m not telling you to invest in funds — you have many other options: from high-risk assets like Bitcoin to the stock market, forex, and more.
-The important thing is to start.
+I’m not telling you to invest in funds — you have many other options: like Bitcoin,stock market, ETFs, and more.
+The important thing is to start as soon as possible.

 Mindset is everything.
-These things aren’t taught in school.
+These things aren’t taught in school for sure.
 For me, I followed Dave Ramsey's philosophy: avoid debt, buy your first home as soon as possible, and invest at least 15% of your income.